lwtnn/lwtnn/README.md

 incorrectly ordered inputs and outputs.
 The strings used as keys in the map are specified by the network configuration.

-If you find this interface cumbersome or slow, you're free to work with the underlying `Graph` class's `Eigen::VectorXd` interface.

 ### Supported Layers ###